 Buena Vista Cafe History

-Stanton Delaplane is credited with the popularity of the Irish Coffee in the US.
-Delaplane was a travel writer and was challenged by the then owner of the Buena Vista to recreate the drink.
+Stanton Delaplane is credited with the popularity of Irish Coffee in the US.
+Delaplane was a travel writer and was challenged by the then-owner of the Buena Vista to recreate the drink.
 Many hours and samples later, it still wasn’t quite right.